theaulait/final/README.md

 3. Import the code into IntelliJ by selecting "Import Project", choosing the top directory of your clone, and accepting the defaults.

-In each problem, you will complete the implementation of several small methods, classes, or programs that we provide you with.
+In each problem, you will complete the implementation of small methods, classes, or programs that we provide you with.
 Each problem is contained in a separate package directory.

 Very simple tests are provided with some of the problems.
 These tests are _not_ comprehensive; passing these tests does not guarantee that your solution is correct.
 Your solution must satisfy the problem as described, and otherwise behave reasonably.
-You may add additional tests if you find that helpful.
+You may add additional tests if you wish.

 For each problem, do the following: